jcs/no_color/index.md

 is hereby proposed:

-> **Command-line software which adds ANSI color to its output by default should check for the presence of a `NO_COLOR` environment variable that, when present (regardless of  its value), prevents the addition of ANSI color.**
+> **Command-line software which adds ANSI color to its output by default should check for a `NO_COLOR` environment variable that, when present and not an empty string (regardless of its value), prevents the addition of ANSI color.**

 By adopting this standard, users that prefer to have plain, non-colored text output can set one environment variable in their shell to have it automatically